Formatting text: Dos and (mostly) don’ts ▼

 Examples: professional or personal website, curriculum vitae, special event website, project websiteMethod: Generally text for a website will be reduced to plain text, and structure and formatting will be added by MetaGlyfix using HTML and CSS codes.
 Two options for submitting text:

-- Plain TEXT or ASCII.
+- Plain TEXT.
 The client may leave it to MetaGlyfix to determine structure and appropriate formatting, or may indicate it extra-textually (external notes, consultation, etc.)

-- Lightly formatted word-processing document.
+- Lightly formatted RTF file or word-processing document.
 MetaGlyfix will use visible formatting and structures as guidelines.
 In such cases — and unlike documents intended for print publication — consistent use of such formatting as italics, bold, varying font sizes, heading hierarchies is acceptable.

 Option 1.
-To ensure that the layout, pagination, formatting, and graphics of your paper are preserved exactly as you have them, both for web viewing and when downloaded or printed, create a PDF file.
+To ensure that the layout, pagination, formatting, and graphics are preserved exactly as presented in the client’s copy, both for web viewing and when downloaded or printed, the client may submit a PDF file or request that MetaGlyfix create the PDF.
 See Papers for Web Sites for details.

 Option 2.
 A client may wish to publish an already existing document (such as a scholarly paper or syllabus) or a published article as a conventional web page on a website.
 In such a case, MetaGlyfix essentially deconstructs the formatting and structuring coded by the word processor, replaces it with appropriate HTML and CSS web coding, and posts it to a website adding links and other live elements.